Communication Security: What Military Level Encryption Means

-This story is not unique to encryption standards.
+This story is not unique to military-grade encryption standards.

 In 1995, the NSA published SHA-1, a cryptographic hash function.
 By 2005, its security was inversely related to your opponent’s bank account.
 The more money they had to throw at your servers, the less secure you were.
 By 2010, SHA-1 was no longer recommended.
 In 2017, web browsers stopped accepting it.
 SHA-1 survived unbroken for only ten years.

 As technology progresses, our best data protection standards are broken and become obsolete.
-When you type “current encryption standards” into your favorite search engine and open an article, always check the dates.
-Last year’s best practice may be this year’s worst practice.
+When you type “current encryption standards” into your favourite search engine and open an article, always check the dates – last year’s best practice may be this year’s worst.

 Although quantum computers are still in their infancy, they will one day break today’s best encryption.
 The only question is when.

 As of this writing, the advanced encryption standard (AES) is the current encryption standard.
 It uses a 128, 192, or 256-bitkey.
 A 256-bitkey is more secure than a 128-bitkey.

 What is military level encryption?